Welcome to NATCSS

-Over the next several years, NATCSS will work with with investigators across the United States and Canada in the establishment of a thyroid cancer survivorship cohort including participants from the University of Chicago, The University of Arizona, Harvard University, Columbia University, The University of Rochester, The University of California at San Francisco, as well as McGill University and the Thyroid Cancer Survivors Association.
+Over the next several years, NATCSS will work with investigators across the United States and Canada in the establishment of a thyroid cancer survivorship cohort including participants from the University of Chicago, The University of Arizona, Harvard University, Columbia University, The University of Rochester, The University of California at San Francisco, McGill University, the Thyroid Cancer Survivors Association, Thyroid Cancer Canada, and BiteMe Cancer.
 The data collected from NATCSS will allow us to evaluate many different scientific questions relating the impact of thyroid cancer on survivor quality of life.
 We hope that this project will lessen the cancer burden experienced by thyroid cancer survivors in the United States and beyond.

 Your participation can vitally improve the overall health of persons with thyroid cancer, their families, and loved ones.